nf-core/hgtseq/docs/usage.md

 ### --krakendb

 User must provide a Kraken2 database in order to perform the classification.
+Can optionally be in a `.tar.gz` archive.

 ### --kronadb

 User must also provide a Krona database in order to generate interactive pie charts with Kronatools.
+Can optionally be in a `.tar.gz` archive.

 ## Core Nextflow arguments